Takeno/mtg-policy-changes/ipg.md

 Philosophy

-Tournaments test the skill of a player, not his or her ability to follow external advice or directions.
+Tournaments test the skill of a player, not their ability to follow external advice or directions.
 Any strategy advice, play advice, or construction advice from an external source is considered outside assistance.

 Visual modifications to cards, including brief text, that provide minor strategic information or hints are acceptable and not considered notes.
 Detailed instructions or complex strategic advice may not be written on cards.
 The Head Judge is the final arbiter on what cards and notes are acceptable for a tournament.
 Spectators who commit this infraction may be asked to leave the venue if they are not enrolled in the tournament.